25 Fun Day Trips From London By Train +/- 2 Hour Journey Time

 Warwick is perhaps most famous because of its imposing castle.
 Built over 900 years ago, it merits an entire day to be able to fully explore the grounds, gardens and castle.
 The Great Hall, state rooms and dungeons are all worth a visit and are packed with historical objects.

 During the summer, Warwick Castle has a packed schedule of activities and is a popular destination for families.
 This includes birds of prey, jousting competitions and the medieval trebuchet show which is particularly impressive.
-At Christmas enjoy Warwick Castles’s Light Trail and outdoor ice rink.
+At Christmas enjoy Warwick Castle’s Light Trail and outdoor ice rink.
+They also have a lovely Santa Sleepover if you are looking for places to visit Santa or a family Christmas break.

 The castle is a 10 to 15 minute walk from the train station.
 When visiting Warwick it is also worth taking a stroll around the old town to admire the many 17th and 18th century buildings which still remain.